Note – This blog post may contain links to affiliates. I earn a small commission if you choose to sign up for some of the services described below.

 October 2019 Revenue Total = $3,692.62

 While some of this income is carried over from previous months, it is the same every month.
 And it gives you and me monthly income figures on income actually received.
-As long as your accounting for the income the same way every month, you get an accurate assessment of the revenue.
+As long as you account for the income the same way every month, you get an accurate assessment of the revenue.
 And, ultimately, that’s what we’re looking for – a monthly accounting the same way each month.

 Costs – October 2019